Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 3. Radiating Pain

-• Pain that spreads to the legs or arms, such as sciatica, often indicates nerve involvement.
+• Pains that spreads to the legs or arms, such as sciatica, often indicates nerve involvement.

 • Tingling, numbness, or weakness in the extremities may accompany this symptom.